-The Compare Mailing Results reports give you a variety of ways to dissect your mailings so that you can, if necessary, change your practices and tactics to have more successful mailing campaigns.
-Check out these valuable reports that are based on templates, number of recipients and links, and time of day, and use them to sharpen your mailing skills.
+The Mailing Summary Report includes numerous mailing comparison reports that give you a variety of ways to dissect your mailings so that you can, if necessary, change your practices and tactics to have more successful mailing campaigns.

-- Navigate to Mailings > Reports > Mailing Summary Report (or navigate to Mailings > View Mailings and click Reports in the upper right corner.
+- Navigate to Mailings > Reports > Mailing Summary Report.

-Your template is a really important tool in your email arsenal.
-Not only does it contain your branding and required information, it also presents your content in a specific layout.
+Your templates are an important tool in your email arsenal.
+Not only do they contain your branding and required information, they also presents your content in a specific layout.
 How do you check to see if all of your assumptions are correct about what makes for a good template?
 Specifically for your segments of subscribers?

 A great starting point is the By Templates report.
 By slicing and dicing your data with an eye toward the template, you can zero in on your better performing templates and those that might need some reworking.